Owner Operator: How To Get Started

 Step 8: Manage Your Business

 Running a successful trucking business goes beyond driving.
-You'll need to manage your finances, maintain your truck, market your services, and build relationships with clients.
+You must manage your finances, maintain your truck, market your services, and build client relationships.
 Consider using trucking software to manage dispatch, invoicing, and compliance.

 Step 9: Maintain Your Truck